1220738273/notera/README.md

 # Notera

-A Python-based file encryption tool designed for educational purposes and security research.
+A Python-based ransomware without ransom designed for educational purposes and security research.
 This project demonstrates basic encryption techniques and file system operations in Python.

 ## ⚠️ Educational Disclaimer